 Teams of academic and career and technical education (CTE) teachers, counselors, administrators, and district and state leaders are encouraged to attend in order to implement the strategies they learn quickly and effectively.

-This conference focuses on bringing proven literacy and math teaching and learning strategies into academic and CT classrooms.
+This conference will focus on bringing proven literacy and math teaching and learning strategies into academic and CT classrooms.
 These strategies are part of the Literacy Design Collaborative (LDC) and Mathematics Design Collaborative (MDC) frameworks, and they assist students in reaching the deep learning necessary to master college- and career-readiness standards.
 LDC and MDC also gives teachers a way to build lessons that engage students and help them perform at higher levels.

-The focus of this conference will be optional career pathways and changes in instruction and support that are necessary to adequately prepare students for college, advanced training and the workforce.
-Learn how to prepare more middle grades students to succeed in high school, graduate at least 90 percent or more of students ready for college or careers, and assist students in creating career goals and choosing postsecondary institutions and majors that will maximize their career options.
+Learn from over 500 practitioners on how to prepare more middle grades students to succeed in high school, graduate at least 90 percent or more of students ready for college or careers, and assist students in creating career goals and choosing postsecondary institutions and majors that will maximize their career options.